coder007-star/Krishi-Nexus/client/README.md

 ### Question: 🔴
 Why should data fetching be done inside `useEffect` and not directly in the body of a React component?

-### Answer: 🚀 (If you facing any issue in understading the logic.
-I much say read once hindi (bellow written))
-If you put the data-fetching logic directly in the body of the component (outside `useEffect`), it will be called every time the component re-renders.
-This happens because fetching data typically involves a state update (like calling `setWeatherData` after fetching the data), and when that state is updated, React will re-render the component.
-So, every time the component renders, the fetch will be called again, triggering another state update, which will cause another render, and so on.
-This results in an **infinite loop**.

-By using `useEffect`, we ensure that the data fetch only happens when the component mounts (or when specific dependencies change), preventing this infinite loop and ensuring efficient data fetching.
+### Answer: 🚀
+>Suppose we are fetching weather data directly inside a React component using the `fetch` method without using `useEffect`.
+Once the data is loaded, we store it in a state using `useState`.
+Now, we know that whenever the state changes, the component re-renders.

+>When the component re-renders, it will again call the `fetchWeather` function, which will again update the state using `setWeather`.
+This state change triggers another re-render, causing the fetch call to repeat infinitely, leading to an infinite loop.
+This means the component will continuously fetch data, update the state, and re-render repeatedly.

+>Now, another question arises: why use `useState` to store data instead of saving it directly?
+The reason is that you would also need a loading state to display “Loading…” until the data is fetched.
+Once the data is loaded, you set the loading state to `false`, which triggers a re-render to display the actual weather data instead of "Loading…".

+>Another thought could be: what if we avoid using `useState` for the loading state as well?
+If you do that, the data will be fetched internally, but the UI will not update properly.
+It will keep displaying “Loading…” because React will not know when to re-render.
+This happens because, according to React’s theory, for any changing data to reflect in the UI, the component must re-render.
+The `useState` hook is what tells React that a state change has occurred and that the component needs to update.

+>If you fetch data without `useEffect`, a new fetch request will be sent on every re-render.
+This causes unnecessary network requests, leading to performance issues and network overload.
+That’s why we use `useEffect` with an empty dependency array `[]`, ensuring the fetch call runs only once when the component mounts.

-> NOTE: ab hindi me samjho ,  Man lo hum data fetch kar rhe hai weather data ka direct component ke andan fetch method ka karke bina *useEffect* ke.
-Toh jab data load ho jayega toh hum usko ek state ke andar rakhenge *useState* ka use karke. ab hum jante hai ki jab state change hoga toh component re-render hoga. **Aur  jab re-render hoga toh firse wether fetching call ho jayega, aur ye prakriya bar-bar repeat hoga , aur isse banega infinite loop (yani ki component bar bar re-reder hoga , har bar fetchWeather call hoga, aur har bat setWeather call hoga aur state chnage hoga).**
+### NOTE: ab hindi me samjho.
+> Man lo hum data fetch kar rhe hai weather data ka direct component ke andar fetch method ka karke, bina *useEffect* ke.
+Toh jab data load ho jayega toh hum usko ek state ke andar rakhenge *useState* ka use karke. ab hum jante hai ki jab state change hoga toh component re-render hoga. **Aur  jab re-render hoga toh firse wether fetching call ho jayega, aur ye prakriya bar-bar repeat hoga , aur isse banega infinite loop (yani ki component bar bar re-reder hoga , har bar fetchWeather call hoga, aur har bar setWeather call hoga aur state chnage hoga).**

 > Ab ek aur sawal aata hai ki useState use kyu kare direct data kyu na save kar le.
 Toh munna , isme bhi ek toh hai, ki tum ek loding state banaoge taki jab tak data load na ho tab tak *data is loading* dikhata rhe, aur jaise hi tum data load karke loading state ko false karoge toh component re-render ho jayega.

 >  Ab ek aur aayega dimag is loading sate ko bhi useState ke bina kare. toh tumara internally data toh ho jayega , but UI pr reflect nahi hoga waha pr toh *data is loading* hi show karega.
 Kyoki useState ka theory padho wo kya bolta hai, ki toh changing data ko show karna hai toh, component re-render karna padega. aur component kis data ke change hone pr re-render ho wahi toh useState batata hai.

 > Agar bina `useEffect` ke fetch call karoge, toh **har re-render pe** naya fetch request jayega, jo **network overload** aur **performance issue** create karega.
 Isliye **`useEffect` ka use karke dependency array `[ ]` pass karte hain** taki fetch **sirf ek baar ho** (component mount hone par).